 Balance your gimbal

-Its also very important to properly balance your gimbal, you can find otu some more information in the topic below.
+Its also very important to properly balance your gimbal, you can find out some more information in the topic below.

 Connecting the motors